drobnyjt/rcpr/README.md

 * `interval_limit: f64`: if the subdivision algorithm produces an interval below this length, the function will return an Error and abort
 * `far_from_zero: f64`: if G(x) evaluated at all the Lobatto grid points on an interval [c,d] is further than this value from zero, that interval will be assumed to have no roots contained within it

+Returns:
+* `Result<Vec<f64>, anyhow::Error>`: if successful, returns a vec of the real roots of F(x) on the interval [a,b], "polished" using Newton's method to absolute accuracy epsilon.

 `real_polynomial_roots(c, complex_threshold) -> Result<Vec<f64>, anyhow::Error>`

+Args:

 * `c: Vec<f64>` the coefficients of the polynomial in monomial form, with the first coefficient being 1, starting with degree n, n-1, ...
 1, 0.
 For example, for the polynomial `P(x) = x^2 + 5x + 2`, `c = vec![1., 5., 2.]`
 * `complex_threshold: f64`: the threshold of the imaginary part of roots that are near-real that is tolerated

+Returns:
+* `Result<Vec<f64>, anyhow::Error>`: if successful, returns a vec of the real roots of F(x) on the interval [a,b], "polished" using Newton's method to absolute accuracy epsilon.